25prateek/reportccard/README.md

 pdf5- 2 student

-so on like that till pdf 45 -10
+so on like that till pdf 45- 10 student